TTTSNB/ChemChefRDF/README.md

 ## WHAT IS ChemChefRDF?

-**ChemChefRDF** (CCRDF) *is a suite of open-source resources, including a well-defined set of interconnected workflows, enabling its users to...*
+**ChemChefRDF** (CCRDF) is a suite of open-source resources, interconnected workflows, and tutorials, which jointly enable its users to:

-+ **SEARCH FOR CHEMICAL REACTION RECIPES:** *identify "recipes" for existing chemical reactions using either the query models that we provide and teach you to customize or semantic, prototype recipes we teach you to write.*
++ **DISCOVER REACTION "RECIPES"** using either provided query patterns or prototype recipes that we'll teach you to construct.

-+ **IDENTIFY MISSING INGREDIENTS:** *quickly enumerate all listed recipe components (i.e., input and setup items) for some selected reaction, as well as any components that may be: (a) missing from YOUR lab, (b) missing but realizable with what YOUR lab has on-hand, or (c) both missing and unrealizable.*
++ **IDENTIFY MISSING INGREDIENTS** with query outputs providing an enumeration of all listed recipe components (i.e., input and setup items) and indications of components that may be: (a) missing from YOUR lab, (b) missing but realizable with what YOUR lab has on-hand, or (c) both missing and unrealizable.

-+ **SHARE RECIPES WITH OTHERS:** *easily swap reaction recipes, as well as custom recipe prototypes, with both colleagues and journals.*
++ **SHARE RECIPES and PROTOTYPES** with colleagues and journals, in a number of formats.

 ## WHY USE ChemChefRDF?

-+ **A ONE-STOP SOLUTION SHOP:** *all CCRDF resources are available here on the ChemChefRDF GitHub page, open-source, organized by solution, and accompanied by step-by-step instructions for realizing each of the outcomes listed above (as well as suggestions for any pre-requisite, or pre-supposed, tutorials).*
++ **DESIGNED WITH NON-CODERS IN MIND**: Our workflows offer low-code/no-code solutions and our tutorials are written for a general, scientific audience.

-+ **DESIGNED WITH NON-CODERS IN MIND:** *CCRDF's methodology, workflows and resources are all either low-code or no-code.*
++ **BASIC SEMANTIC WEB TUTORIAL**: CCRDF users will become familiar, almost as if by osmosis, with World Wide Web Consortium (W3C) Semantic Web Protocols (RDF, RDFS, OWL2, SPARQL, SHACL, R2RML), as well as Basic Formal Ontology (BFO) methodology, which opens up a brave new world of semantic representation use cases.

-+ **SERVES AS AN INTRODUCTION SEMANTIC WEB TECHNOLOGY:** *CCRDF users will become familiar with the Semantic Web Protocols (RDF, RDFS, OWL2, SPARQL, SHACL, R2RML), as well as Basic Formal Ontology (BFO) methodologies, which opens the door to a brave new world of semantic representation use cases.*
++ **ONE-STOP SOLUTION SHOP**: All CCRDF resources are available here on the ChemChefRDF GitHub page, open-source, organized by solution, and accompanied by step-by-step instructions for realizing each of the outcomes listed above (as well as suggestions for any pre-requisite, or pre-supposed, tutorials).